Isometric embeddings of half-cube graphs in half-spin Grassmannians

 All buildings of types $\textsf{C}_{n}$ and $\textsf{D}_{n}$ are defined by polar spaces.
-Every $\textsf{C}_{n}$-building is the flag complex formed by singular subspaces of a rank $n$ polar space.
+Every building of type $\textsf{C}_{n}$ is the flag complex formed by singular subspaces of a rank $n$ polar space.
 The associated Grassmannians are the {\it polar Grassmannians} consisting of singular subspaces of the same dimension.
 The polar Grassmannian whose elements are maximal singular subspaces is called the {\it dual polar space} and the associated Grassmann graph is known as the {\it dual polar graph}.
-By \cite{Pankov3}, apartments in the dual polar space can be characterized as the images of isometric embeddings of the $n$-dimensional hypercube graph $H_{n}$ in the corresponding Grassmann graph.
+By \cite{Pankov3}, the apartments in the dual polar space can be characterized as the images of isometric embeddings of the $n$-dimensional hypercube graph $H_{n}$ in the dual polar graph.

-Every $\textsf{D}_{n}$-building can be obtained from a polar space of type $\textsf{D}_{n}$ (this construction is known as the oriflamme complex).
-The Grassmannians of such building are some of the polar Grassmannians and so-called {\it half-spin Grassmannians}.
-Apartments of the half-spin Grassmannians are called the {\it half-spin Grassmann graphs}.
+Every building of type $\textsf{D}_{n}$ can be obtained from a polar space of type $\textsf{D}_{n}$.
+This construction is known as the {\it oriflamme complex}.
+The Grassmannians of this building are some of the polar Grassmannians and so-called {\it half-spin Grassmannians}.
+The Grassmann graphs associated to the half-spin Grassmannians are called the {\it half-spin Grassmann graphs}.
 In this paper we show that the apartments of the half-spin Grassmannians can be characterized as the images of isometric embeddings of the half-cube graph $\frac{1}{2}H_n$ in the half-spin Grassmann graphs if $n\ge 4$ is even (Theorem \ref{theorem-apart-halfspin}).
-In the case when $n$ is odd, we conjecture the existence of isometric embeddings of $\frac{1}{2}H_m$ in the half-spin Grassmann graphs whose images are not apartments (Section 6).
-As an application of the main result, we describe all isometric embeddings of the half-spin Grassmann graphs of a polar space of type $\textsf{D}_n$ with $n\ge m\ge 4$.
-Our main result states that if a such embedding can be extended to an embedding of $H_m$ in the dual polar space (the latter embedding is not assumed to be isometric) and $m$ is even then the image is an apartment in a parabolic subspace and we get an apartment of the Grassmannian if $n=m$.
+In the case when $n$ is odd, we conjecture the existence of isometric embeddings of $\frac{1}{2}H_n$ in the half-spin Grassmann graphs whose images are not apartments (Section 6).
+As an application of the main result, we describe all isometric embeddings of the half-spin Grassmann graphs of a polar space of type $\textsf{D}_{n}$, where $n\ge 6$ is even, in the half-spin Grassmann graphs associated to a polar space of type $\textsf{D}_{n'}$ (Theorem \ref{theorem-half-spin-emb}).

-Note that in \cite{CKS} apartments of usual Grassmannians, dual polar spaces and half-spin Grassmannians were characterized in terms of independent subsets of the corresponding Grassmann spaces.
+Note that in \cite{CKS} apartments in Grassmannians of finite-dimensional vector spaces, dual polar spaces and half-spin Grassmannians were characterized in terms of independent subsets in the associated partial linear spaces.
 Some more general results can be found in \cite{Kasikova1,Kasikova2}.